renn0xtek9/Arithmos/CONTRIBUTING.md

 Installing for development
 --------------------------
-Install Orange as suggested in [README].
+Install Arithmos as suggested in [README].
 Then:

     git clone https://github.com/biolab/arithmos.git
     cd arithmos